-This is a very vital and often overlooked part of chainsaw maintenance.
+This is a very VITAL [notice the capitals – this means it is not a maybe I’ll check my drive sprocket – it means it like it reads it is VITAL] and often overlooked part of chainsaw maintenance.
 Drive sprockets match the pitch of the chain you are using.
 They should be changed every 2 to 3 chains.
 Try and identify which rim or sprocket you have.

 Rim & sprocket

-The rim and sprocket set up means it is easier and cheaper to change the rim which is the part that drives the chain.
+The rim and sprocket set up means it is easier and cheaper to change the rim which is the part that drives the chain [not that people do it – they don’t!].
 These wear out faster than spur sprockets but they are cheaper.
 A rim needs replacing when it has worn 0.2mm.